 In the last article “What goes into developing a training plan” I outlined what all competitive athletes need to be thinking about, planning for and preparing for to have a great season on the bike.
 I listed several bullets of what needs to be done to prepare for planning.
 I am going to extend each bullet addin a summary of … Read More

 It is very important to log and document your training activities as a serious athlete.
-What do I mean by serious athlete?
+What do I mean by a serious athlete?
 Athletes who are using structure in there training to make improvements in their physical performance are how I define a serious athlete.
-So if you are a recreational rider, event rider, racer, runner, or triathlete who is organizing and … Read More
+So if you are a recreational rider, event rider, racer, runner, or triathlete who is … Read More

 A friend of mine noticed on a recent race report that I had mentioned setting up a teammate to attack.
 He was wanting to know what went into this.
 I told him that it was pretty straight forward.
 Then I thought about all the different ways there are to attack.
 So rather then give away what type of attack was used in that particular race I thought I would post a few of my favorites.

 When I started my first structured training plan I read something depressing.
 I am going to paraphrase but the gist was “Unless you are genetically gifted athlete expect that it could take 3-5 years before you win a race”